A semi-parametric approach for estimating consumer valuation distributions using second price auctions: Maximizing : Coordinate ascent algorithm

 where $A_i$ is as defined in \eqref{eq:coordinate_max_theta_quadratic_equation_notations}.
 Note that ${( \left|Q_i\right| + 1_{\{\ell>0\}}(\ell - l_i) )}/{A_i}$ is positive but not guaranteed to be less than or equal to $1$.
 However, since

-it follows that ${\partial [\ln(Lik_{PA}(\boldsymbol{\theta}) )]}/{\partial\theta_i} > 0$, i.e., $\ln(Lik_{PA}(\boldsymbol{\theta}))$ is an increasing function of $\theta_i$ for $\theta_i < {(\left|Q_i\right| + 1_{\{\ell>0\}}(\ell - l_i))}/{A_i}$.
-Hence, the unique maximizer of $\ln(Lik_{PA}(\boldsymbol{\theta}))$ with respect to $\theta_i$ is given by
+it follows that ${\partial [\ln(Lik_{A} ( \lambda, \boldsymbol{\theta} ) )]}/{\partial\theta_i} > 0$, i.e., $\ln(Lik_{A} ( \lambda, \boldsymbol{\theta} ))$ is an increasing function of $\theta_i$ for $\theta_i < {(\left|Q_i\right| + 1_{\{\ell>0\}}(\ell - l_i))}/{A_i}$.
+Hence, the unique maximizer of $\ln(Lik_{A} ( \lambda, \boldsymbol{\theta} ))$ with respect to $\theta_i$ is given by

-\textbf{Case III: Maximization w.r.t. $\theta_i$ for $i \notin \bf{u}$ and $i > u_\ell$}.
+\textbf{Case III: Maximization w.r.t. $\theta_i$ for $i \notin \bf{u}$ and $i > \max(\bar S)$}.
 In this case $|Q_i| = 0$ and $l_i = \ell$.
-It follows from \eqref{eq:log_likelihood_lambda_theta} that $\ln(Lik_{PA}(\boldsymbol{\theta}))$ is maximized with respect to $\theta_i$ at $0$.
+It follows from \eqref{eq:log_likelihood_lambda_theta} that $\ln(Lik_{A} ( \lambda, \boldsymbol{\theta} ))$ is maximized with respect to $\theta_i$ at $0$.
 Hence, we set

-This amounts to estimating $F(z_i)$ for $i > u_\ell$ by $1$.
-Note that any such $z_i$ corresponds to a reserve price which is greater than the largest observed bid.
+This amounts to estimating $F(z_i)$ for $i > \max(\bar S)$ by $1$. { Note that any such $z_i$ corresponds to a starting price which is greater than the largest final selling price for all auctions in the data (including auctions where the item is sold at the starting price)}.
 Since the data offers no evidence that the support of the true valuation distribution $F$ extends up to $z_i$, setting the estimate of $F(z_i)$ to $1$ indeed seems a sensible choice in this non-parametric setting.

+A crucial aspect of coordinate-wise maximization of non-convex functions is effective initialization of parameter values.
+We first derive a generalized method of moments based initial estimator for $\lambda$, and then use it to obtain principled initial estimators for the components of $\boldsymbol{\theta}$.